SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 **\--plotMaxUpper** Maximum number of elements to plot, upper than the central element.

 **\--plotMaxLower** Maximum number of elements to plot, lower than the central element.

+**--addArgInTree** Add an argument variable recursively.
+First argument is the scope (as described in [Concepts](#concepts), the second is the variable name, the third is the declarative statement to insert, the fourth is the position (python indexing) the new variable will have in the calling statment of the routine.
+The last argument is a
+\#-separated list of scopes where the recursive inclusion of the argument variable must stop.